Why do we bow?

 Detailed descriptions can be found here.

 When do I pay my fees?

-Monthly fees should be paid at the start of the month, while per session fees should be paid before or after the class.
+Semester fees should be paid at the start of the semester.

 What are some general etiquettes of the club?